-- (a) Notification.
-Once registered, a Filing User will be notified of his or her user log-in and password. - (b) Security.
-A Filing User must protect the security of his or her password and immediately notify the clerk if it appears to have been compromised. - (c) Use.
-No Filing User or other person may knowingly permit or cause a Filing User's log-in and password to be used by anyone other than an authorized agent of the Filing User.
-Any Filing User or other person may be subject to sanctions for failure to comply with this provision. - 7.
-Exemption From Filing Electronically.
+6. Use of Electronic Filing Account.
+No Filing User or other person may knowingly permit or cause a Filing User's login and password to be used by anyone other than an authorized agent of the Filing User.
+Any Filing User or other person may be subject to sanctions for failure to comply with this provision.

+7. Exemption From Filing Electronically.
 By filing an appropriate motion, an individual not registered as a Filing User may, for good cause, seek to be exempted from filing documents electronically in an ECF case.